 If you are traveling to Japan or need to send mail, it is important to follow some tips to avoid confusion:

-• Learn the basic kanji: The characters in addresses such as 区 (ku), 町 (cho), and 丁目 (chome) help identify the divisions of the address.
+• Learn the basic kanji: The address characters such as 区 (ku), 町 (cho), and 丁目 (chome) help identify the divisions of the address.

 • Use maps whenever possible: Do not rely solely on the numerical order, as buildings may be numbered randomly.

-• Request information: Japanese people are used to helping lost foreigners and usually indicate nearby landmarks.
+• Ask for information: Japanese people are used to helping lost foreigners and usually point out nearby landmarks.

 I hope this article helps you understand how addresses work in Japan!